swindonmakers/AccessSystem/README.md

 A (semi-) automated access system for registering new members and giving them access to the physical space.
-It provides a registration form for new members to sign up, the ability to match RFID tokens to members, and an API for the door controller to verify if an RFID token is valid (including whether the owner is uptodate with payments).
+It provides a registration form for new members to sign up, the ability to match RFID tokens to members, and an API for the controllers (eg the Door) to verify if an RFID token is valid (including whether the owner is uptodate with payments).

-We also include, via running RapidApp, a UI for admins to manually edit the database, to assign tokens to members and trouble shoot issues.
+We also include, via running RapidApp, a UI for admins to manually edit the database, to assign tokens to members and troubleshoot issues.

 Technologies